 “Using a rapid test for SE that uses the same sample enrichment protocol as the FDA not only allows analysts to quickly screen out negative test results, but also is compatible with the FDA confirmation process by using the same enriched samples,” said Bradley.
 “Especially now, with the heightened concern for contaminated eggs, time is of the essence.”

 The foodborne illness caused by SE is generally due to eating raw, incompletely cooked, or recontaminated eggs.
 Ingestion of SE-contaminated poultry meat is the second leading cause of this illness.

 Neogen’s comprehensive line of products it offers to the poultry industry also includes a full line of agricultural cleaners and disinfectants, and rodenticides, to stop the spread of infectious disease from animal to animal, and from production facilities to the consumer.

-Neogen Corporation develops and markets products dedicated to food and animal safety.
+Neogen Corporation (Nasdaq: NEOG) develops and markets products dedicated to food and animal safety.
 The company’s Food Safety Division markets diagnostic test kits to detect foodborne bacteria, natural toxins, genetic modifications, food allergens, drug residues, plant diseases, and sanitation concerns, and dehydrated culture media.
 Neogen’s Animal Safety Division markets a complete line of diagnostics, veterinary instruments, veterinary pharmaceuticals, nutritional supplements, disinfectants, and rodenticides.